Astrophysical Sciences and Technology Master of Science Degree

 - Submit copies of official transcript(s) (in English) of all previously completed undergraduate and graduate course work, including any transfer credit earned.

 - Hold a baccalaureate degree (or US equivalent) from an accredited university or college in the physical sciences, mathematics, computer science, or engineering.
-A minimum cumulative GPA of 3.2 (or equivalent) n course work in mathematical, science, engineering, and computing subject areas is recommended.
+A minimum cumulative GPA of 3.2 (or equivalent) with course work in mathematical, science, engineering, and computing subject areas is recommended.

 - Submit a current resume or curriculum vitae.